Bicycling

 On the other hand, if you’ve slowed to a reasonable speed and have yielded the right-of-way to other vehicles and pedestrians if required, you may cautiously make a turn or proceed through the intersection without stopping if it is safe to do so.

 - Equip your bike correctly.
-Headlights and red rear reflectors are required if riding after sunset.
+Headlights and red rear reflectors are required if riding before sunrise or after sunset.

-- When riding on paths or sidewalks, be aware of pedestrians.
-Slow down; stop if necessary.
-Let them know that you are passing.
+- When riding on paths or sidewalks, be aware of pedestrians and slow down when passing or stop if necessary.

 - When riding in the street, be aware that many motorists are not used to driving around cyclists.
-Some of them honk because they are afraid of hitting you.
+Some of them may honk.
 In this situation, be courteous.
-Gestures and name calling are inappropriate.
-Instead, wave and smile.
+Gestures and name calling are inappropriate and may be dangerous.

 - Be aware of changing road conditions.
-A little rain can make a BIG difference in the slickness of a road surface.
+A little rain or snow can make a BIG difference in the slickness of a road surface.
+Read these Tips for Winter Cycling for important tips.

 BikeLinks 36 – The BikeLinks 36 interactive bike map provides regional information on bicycling facilities for Longmont, Boulder, Boulder County, Louisville, Superior, Lafayette, Broomfield, Arvada and Westminster.